Jaydevshoo/Project-2/readme.md

 ### What i learned in this project?

-* I've learned before and after pseudo selectors cocept in css.
+* I've learned before and after pseudo selectors concept in css.